pixelastic/norska/README.md

-Norska, like all static website generators, have to deal with a multitude of filetypes, convertings them from their source format to the ready-to-be-deployed destination. `.md` and `.pug` files must be converted to `.html`, `.css` must be passed through postcss, `.js` through Babel, etc.
+Norska, like all static website generators, have to deal with a multitude of filetypes, convertings them from their source format to the ready-to-be-deployed destination. `.md` and `.pug` files must be converted to `.html`, `.css` must be passed through postcss, `.js` through webpack, etc.

 Each of these converters need their own dependencies.
 The classical approach would have been to add all the needed dependencies to the main `package.json`